Skip to content ↓

 The Duke of Edinburgh’s Award is a registered charity, funded by donations, Participation Places and licences.
 The charity works with LOs across the UK to increase opportunities for young people to gain the benefits of doing their DofE.

-If you are interested then please speak to James Britton or Zoe Robertson.
+If you are interested, then please speak to James Britton.